Is Telefonaktiebolaget LM Ericsson (publ) (ERIC) a Keeper?

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) went down by -0.21% from its latest closing price compared to the recent 1-year high of $15.31.
-The company’s stock price has collected 2.84% of gains in the last five trading sessions.
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ:ERIC) went up by 0.73% from its latest closing price compared to the recent 1-year high of $15.31.
+The company’s stock price has collected -1.70% of loss in the last five trading sessions.
 Press Release reported on 04/21/21 that Thinking about buying stock in Welbilt, Ocugen, Obseva, Ericsson, or Citius Pharmaceuticals?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.